 Note: Figures are per person per month in Rands.
-From 2006 to 2014, values are expressed in March prices for the respective years; from 2015 to 2022, values are expressed in April prices; and in 2023 values are expressed in May prices.
+From 2006 to 2014, values are expressed in March prices for the respective years; from 2015 to 2022, they are expressed in April prices; and in 2023, values are expressed in May prices.

-2.2.2 Poverty in South Africa since 2011
+2.2.2.
+POVERTY IN SOUTH AFRICA SINCE 2011

-In profiling poverty, the analysis here relies on indices developed by Foster, Greer and Thorbecke (1984).
-The FGT indices are used to quantify the level of poverty within a population and measure not only the incidence of the poverty but also its depth and severity (Foster et al., 2010).
+In profiling poverty, this analysis relies on indices developed by Foster, Greer, and Thorbecke (1984).
+The FGT indices quantify the level of poverty within a population, measuring not only the incidence of poverty but also its depth and severity (Foster et al., 2010).
 The three most commonly used FGT measures are the headcount ratio, the poverty gap index, and the squared poverty gap index.